The Provost’s Teaching for Equity & Inclusion Faculty Course

 Campus Partners

 This course is a collaborative effort between the Office of the Provost, the Division of Equity & Inclusion, the Division of Undergraduate Education, and the Center for Teaching and Learning.
-It is also affiliated with UC Berkeley's SEA Change Intiative and Thriving Initiatives.
+It is also affiliated with UC Berkeley's Thriving Initiatives.

 Overview